Amet13/ODYSSEY/Documentation/USER_GUIDE.md

 - **Toggle:** Use the toggle switch to enable or disable automatic runs (2 days prior at 6 p.m.).
 - **Disabled:** Disabled configurations won't run automatically.

+### 💤 Sleep and Autorun Reliability

+- ODYSSEY schedules automatic runs two days prior at 6:00 p.m.
+If your Mac is sleeping at that time, the run may be missed.
+- To ensure reliability, keep your Mac awake around 6:00 p.m. on autorun days.
+You can use third-party utilities such as [Caffeine](https://www.caffeine-app.net) to temporarily prevent sleep.

 #### ✏️ Edit Configuration